 Getting Your Results

 After swabbing your nose, we will send the specimen sample to the laboratory for testing.
-Your provider will contact you about your results as soon as possible, usually within 72 hours.
+Your provider will contact you about your results as soon as possible, usually within 3-4 days.
+At Baystate Health, you can find your test results in the MyBaystate patient portal.
 The laboratory will report your results to the Massachusetts Department of Public Health.

 After You Get Your Results